United States–Venezuela relations

 United States–Venezuela relations have traditionally been characterized by an important trade and investment relationship as well as cooperation in combating the production and transit of illegal drugs.

-Relations with the U.S. were strong under democratic governments in Venezuela, such as those of Carlos Andrés Pérez and Rafael Caldera.
-However, tensions increased after President Hugo Chávez assumed elected office in 1999 and years later declared himself socialist and "anti-imperialist", in reference to being against the government of the United States.
-Tensions between the countries increased further after Venezuela accused the administration of George W. Bush of supporting the 2002 Venezuelan coup d'état attempt against Hugo Chávez, an accusation that was partly retracted later.
+Relations with the U.S. were strong during the Republic of Venezuela period in the second half of the 20th century.
+This changed in 1999 when Hugo Chávez took office as president of Venezuela.
+Years later, Chávez declared himself socialist and "anti-imperialist", in reference to being against the government of the United States.
+Tensions between the countries increased further after Venezuela accused the administration of George W. Bush of supporting the 2002 Venezuelan coup d'état attempt against Chávez, an accusation that was partly retracted later.

 Relations between the United States and Venezuela have been further strained when the country expelled the U.S. ambassador in September 2008 in solidarity with Bolivia after a U.S. ambassador was accused of cooperating with violent anti-government groups in the country.
 Though relations thawed somewhat under President Barack Obama in June 2009, they steadily deteriorated once again shortly afterwards.
 In February 2014, the Venezuelan government ordered three American diplomats out of the country on unproved accusations of promoting violence.

-During the 2019 Venezuelan presidential crisis, Nicolás Maduro announced that Venezuela was breaking ties with the United States, following President Trump's announcement that the U.S. recognized Juan Guaidó, the President of the National Assembly, as the interim President.
-Although the United States stopped recognizing Guaidó's presidential claim when the opposition National Assembly's vote to dissolve Guaidó's interim government took effect, the U.S. continues to recognize the 2015 National Assembly.
+During the 2019 Venezuelan presidential crisis, Nicolás Maduro announced that Venezuela was breaking ties with the United States, following President Donald Trump's announcement that the U.S. recognized Juan Guaidó, the President of the National Assembly, as interim President.
+Although the United States stopped recognizing Guaidó's presidential claim when the opposition National Assembly's vote to dissolve Guaidó's interim government took effect in 2023, the U.S. continues to recognize the National Assembly elected in the 2015 parliamentary election.

+Pre-20th century History

 18th century

-As Spain became involved in the American Revolutionary War in order to expand their territories in Louisiana and Florida and to seek a recapture of Gibraltar.
-The Spanish Captain-General of Louisiana, Bernardo de Gálvez, in 1779 launched several offensives at Baton Rouge and Natchez, securing the way for the reconquest of Florida.
+Spain became involved in the American Revolutionary War in order to expand their territories in Louisiana and Florida and to seek a recapture of Gibraltar.
+In 1779, The Spanish Captain-General of Louisiana, Bernardo de Gálvez, launched several offensives at Baton Rouge and Natchez, securing the way for the reconquest of Florida.

-Spanish forces had begun mobilising to support their American allies, and Francisco de Miranda, who would later become a Venezuelan independence leader, was ordered to report to the Regiment of Aragon, which sailed from Cadiz in spring of 1780 under Victoriano de Navia's command.
+Spanish forces had begun mobilising to support their American allies.
+Francisco de Miranda, who would later become a Venezuelan independence leader, was ordered to report to the Regiment of Aragon, which sailed from Cadiz in spring of 1780 under Victoriano de Navia's command.
 Miranda reported to his chief, General Juan Manuel Cagigal y Monserrat, in Havana, Cuba.
 From their headquarters in Cuba, de Cagigal and Miranda participated in the Siege of Pensacola on 9 May 1781, and Miranda was awarded the temporary title of lieutenant colonel during this action.
 Miranda also contributed to the French success during the Battle of the Chesapeake when he helped the Comte de Grasse raise needed funds and supplies for the battle.